passworks/passworks-api/sections/assets.md

 Prefered image format is .png since it supports transparencies.

-Maximum upload size if 1 Megabyte (1025 Kb)
+Maximum upload size is 1 Megabyte (1024 Kb)

 Listing the assets
 ----------------